DrMoriarty/godot-applovin-max/README.md

 # AppLovin-Max plugin for godot engine.

+You should have AppLovinMAX account in order to use this module https://www.applovin.com/max/

 ## Installation using NativeLib Addon

 1. Add [NativeLib Addon](https://github.com/DrMoriarty/nativelib) into your project (search it in Godot's AssetLib).